tldr-pages/tldr/pages/common/ogrinfo.md

 `ogrinfo {{input}}.gpkg`

-- Get detailed information about a layer of a GeoPackage:
+- Get detailed information about a specific layer of a GeoPackage:

 `ogrinfo {{input}}.gpkg {{layer_name}}`